sintraubuntuer/football-info-elm-app/README.md

 It supports several leagues and seasons and has the ability to cache information.

-It was designed/configured to work in conjunction with our Football Info Django Rest API but it can easily be adapted to other known football data APIs .
+It was designed/configured to work in conjunction with our Football Info Django Rest API ( not online at the moment ) but it can easily be adapted to other known football data APIs .
 ( please let me know if you need help with that )

 #### Flags :

-You need to set two flags (in index.html) to start the app
+You need to set two flags (in index.html) to start the app __apiUrl__ :   the Url of the API
-__apiUrl__ :   for instance  "https://footballapintapp.herokuapp.com/footapi/" ,  and
 __language__ : "en" for english or "pt" for portuguese